dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 > Failure is to be expected and accepted

-Recognise failure early and cut your losses.
+Recognize failure early and cut your losses.
 Companies that excel (compared to their peers) embrace inconvenient truths, deal with them and embrace change.

 "Ready, fire, aim"

-Risk aversion is rife, particularly in large organisations where people have much more to lose (status, comfortable salaries, etc).
+Risk aversion is rife, particularly in large organizations where people have much more to lose (status, comfortable salaries, etc).
 Why?
 Because nobody ever got fired for a bold move they didn't make.

 Personal agendas are also problematic.
 In some companies a great idea is rejected not because it isn't fundamentally sound but because no one in senior management will personally benefit from its success.